Tomiri-sudo/NyxUI/README.md

 # NyxUI
-A full-on racing game in Python that uses Panda3d
+A full-on racing game in Python